Criminal Appeal and Habeas Attorney

 If you are convicted of a deportable crime and are not a U.S. Citizen, then you can be deported or face other consequences to your immigration status.
 It might be possible to petition a court to modify or vacate the conviction, allowing you to stay in the country.
 Some forms of post-conviction relief are a motion to overturn the conviction because of ineffective assistance of counsel, a motion for resentencing to avoid a conviction for an aggravate felony, reducing a conviction from a felony to a misdemeanor, a motion to withdraw a plea of guilty or no contest because you weren’t warned of the possible deportation or immigration issues, a motion to withdraw the plea for other reasons, and a habeas corpus petition.

 Writs of Habeas Corpus filed by a Criminal Appeal and Habeas Attorney

 A writ of habeas corpus is a judicial mandate that requires a prison official to being the inmate to court so it can be determined whether the inmate is lawfully imprisoned and whether or not they should be released from custody.
 The petition must show the court that ordered the imprisonment made some sort of legal or factual error.

 Ready to file your criminal appeal?

 If you or a loved one is considering filing a criminal appeal or need a habeas attorney, you need an aggressive criminal appeal attorney on your side.
-With offices in Costa Mesa, we serve people throughout Southern California, including in Huntington Beach, Irvine, Santa Ana, Costa Mesa, and Los Angeles.
+With offices in Costa Mesa and San Diego, we serve people throughout Southern California.
 Call (855) 505-5588 or contact us online for a free initial consultation.